spacecraft-repl/spacecraft-repl.github.io/index.md

 | remote, near (NYC to NYC) | 21.3 |  15.2 | 6.1 |
 | remote, far (NYC to SF) | 89.3 | 78.9 | 10.4 |

-Now 10 ms improvement in latency may not seem like a huge difference, but it represents more than 10% of the total time before a response is received, after an evaluation request has been sent.
+While a 10 ms improvement in latency may not seem like a huge difference, it represents more than 10% of the total time before a response is received, after an evaluation request has been sent.
 Our goal here is to minimize the latency to maintain a real-time experience for users, therefore it makes sense to employ streaming instead of buffering.

 ## 6 Future Work